ArtemPavlov72/MyPexels/README.md

 MyPexels app staсk:
 - Using URLSession for fetching data from Pexels API;
 - No storyboard;
-- Using catch.
+- Using catch;
-- MVC pattern
+- MVC pattern;
+- CoreData.

 !!!
 Pexels Api did not work in Russian.
 If you live in Russia, use vpn.